RyanJarv/aws-sdk-sts/README.md

+# Update

+This gem was transferred to AWS and the info below relates to this GitHub repo only, and not the gem found at [aws-sdk-sts](https://rubygems.org/gems/aws-sdk-sts).

 # Aws::STS

 This gem is a stub that attempts to warn you that you installed the wrong package.
 AWS's STS library is bundled with aws-sdk-iam, you'll likely want to install that instead.